EnergySage/pytest-quarantine/CONTRIBUTING.md

 # How to contribute

 Thanks for your interest in improving this project!
+There are many ways to contribute, and we appreciate all of them.

-These guidelines attempt to make the process easier and more enjoyable for you, other contributors, and the maintainers.
+These guidelines attempt to make the process easier and more enjoyable.

 ## General guidelines

+All contributors are expected to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 Submit questions, bug reports, and feature requests in the [issue tracker](https://github.com/bhrutledge/pytest-quarantine/issues).
 Please be as descriptive as you can.
-For bug reports, include information about your local environment, the steps to reproduce the bug, and any relevant command-line output.
+For bug reports, please include information about your local environment, the steps to reproduce the bug, and any relevant command-line output.

 Submit improvements to code and documentation via [pull requests](https://github.com/bhrutledge/pytest-quarantine/pulls).
 Unless it’s a small/quick fix, pull requests should reference an open issue that’s been discussed.
 This helps ensure that your contribution is aligned with the goals of the project.